ibm-cloud-docs/activity-tracker/tutorial_iam_login.md

     By default, an account is pre-selected.
 This account is the one that is associated to the IBMid of the user.

-4. At this point in the process, the IAM Identity Service generates an Activity Tracker event with action **iam-identity.user-refreshtoken.login** for the user's default account.
+4. At this point in the process, the IAM Identity Service generates an Activity Tracker event with action **iam-identity.user-refreshtoken.login**.
+This event is available in the user's default account.

 5. Next, the user switches account and selects a different account.

 6. The IAM Identity Service checks the current tokens.
 If the user is authorized to work in the new account, the IAM Identity Service returns a new access token and a new refresh token that are bound to the new account.

-7. At this point in the process, the IAM Identity Service generates an Activity Tracker event with action **iam-identity.user-refreshtoken.login** for the new account.
+7. At this point in the process, the IAM Identity Service generates an Activity Tracker event with action **iam-identity.user-refreshtoken.login**.
+This event is available in the new account.

+## Run an action in the {{site.data.keyword.cloud_notm}} UI
+{: #iam_action_ui}

+When a user runs an action in the {{site.data.keyword.cloud_notm}} UI, you might get one or more login events:

+* If the access and refresh tokens are expired, the user needs to log in through the {{site.data.keyword.cloud_notm}} UI.
+An Activity Tracker event with action **iam-identity.user-refreshtoken.login** is generated.

 8. Optional] User runs an action